rohannanaware/Machine-Learning/Object detection/README.md

 * Setup YOLO by researching on the codes
 * Read up on OpenCV documentation
-* Introduction to computer vision courese Udemy
+* Introduction to computer vision courese Udacity